BBC-Data-Unit/counterfeit-goods/FOI.md

 *19/06/2013 12:20 B1 2BB Alcohol 20 Bottles (70cl) Vodka made by an unlicensed producer and carrying the label Russian Best £100 £20*

 If it is not possible to meet my request as I have specified I am more than prepared to discuss other ways that as much of it as possible can be supplied within cost limits.

+*Attached to the FOI request email was [this template](https://github.com/BBC-Data-Unit/counterfeit-goods/blob/master/FOI%20response%20template%20counterfeit%20goods.xlsx).
+Not many respondents used it.*